What is the first thing I need to know about purchase conveyancing in Ellesmere?

 Me and my brother have a terraced Edwardian property in Ellesmere.
 Conveyancing practitioner acted for me and TSB.
 I did a free Land Registry search last week and there are two entries: the first freehold, another for leasehold under the exact same property.
 Is it worth asking TSB to clarify?

 You need to read the Freehold register you have again and check the Charges Register as there may be mention of a lease.
 The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
 It is not completely unheard of in Ellesmere and other locations in the country and poses no real issues for owners other than when they remortgage they have to account for both freehold and leasehold interests when dealing with mortgage companies.
 You can also question the situation with the conveyancing solicitor who conducted the conveyancing.

-I'm buying a new build house in Ellesmere with a mortgage from Accord Mortgages Ltd. The builders would not budge the price so I negotiated £7000 of fixtures and fittings instead.
-The sale representative suggested that I not inform my conveyancer about this deal as it would adversely affect my loan with Accord Mortgages Ltd. Should I keep quiet?.
+I am buying a new build house in Ellesmere with a mortgage from Britannia.
+The developers refused to budge the amount so I negotiated £7000 of extras instead.
+The property agent suggested that I not disclose to my solicitor about the side-deal as it could impact my loan with the lender.
+Is this normal?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.